deanproctor/nagios-plugin-couchbase/README.md

   -v, --verbose         Enable debug logging to console
 ```

-This script should be executed via cron or via a Nagios NRPE check.
+This script should be executed via cron or a Nagios NRPE check.